-But, besides the look of it, another thing that modern furniture has going for it is that the clean, straight lines are easy to replicate when you are building your own DIY furniture!
+Besides the look of it, another thing that modern furniture has going for it is that the clean, straight lines are easy to replicate when you are building your own DIY furniture!

-So, when my friend wanted this modern floating vanity, I knew it would make a great DIY project!
+So, when my friend wanted a modern floating vanity, I knew it would make a great DIY project!
 The straight clean lines and boxy shape make it an easy build.
 And I’ll show you how to tackle it right here.

-But, what’s cool about this design, is that it doesn’t have to be a vanity at all.
+What’s cool about this design, is that it doesn’t have to be a vanity at all.
 I actually made her two (with one small difference I will explain later) and she used one as a TV console!

 This post contains affiliate links for your convenience.
 If you purchase from these links, I may receive a small commission at NO extra cost to you.
 Thank you for supporting this site to help keep the content free.
 Please see disclosure policy for more details.

 Step 1: Assemble the floating vanity sides

 The sides are made of 2x2s with a 2×4 on the top.
 First, I cut 4 pieces of 2×2 at 22” long.
 These are the outside “legs.”
 Then I cut two 2x2s and one 2×4 at 18” long.
 I drilled 1 ½” pocket holes in both ends of the 18” long pieces and assembled like shown in the picture below using 2 ½” pocket hole screws.
 The middle 2×2 is screwed in so that there is an 8” opening between the bottom 2x2s.

 Step 2: Assemble the front of vanity frame

 Now that the sides are together, I could continue with the rest of the frame.
 I cut one 2×4 and two 2x2s at 56” long.
 I drilled 1 ½” pocket holes in the ends of all these pieces and assembled like shown below using 2 ½” pocket hole screws.